Parenting Cost News

 Are Trump Accounts better than 529 plans?

 It depends on your goals.
 Trump Accounts offer more flexibility, while 529 plans offer stronger tax benefits for education-specific savings.
+You can open both for your children.

 When can my child access the money?